-The welterweight champ loves to invest in this area during a fight as attacking the body constantly can lead to opponents guard to open up top.
-This has resulted in Spence getting some devastating KO’s during his career.
+The welterweight champ loves to invest in this area during a fight as attacking the body constantly can lead to the opponent’s guard opening up top.
+This has resulted in Spence getting some devastating KOs during his career.

 Check out Reemus Boxing‘s breakdown on how Spence smartly targets the body to wipe out opponents.

 Counter Punching and Defense

-Now when most people think of Errol Spence Jr they don’t think of counter punching or defense, but this is part of Spence’s game which truly underrated by many.
-The most typical counter he likes to us is a step back jab and counter, which can be devastating if opponents are’t ready for it.
+Now when most people think of Errol Spence Jr they don’t think of counterpunching or defense, but this is part of Spence’s game which is truly underrated by many.
+The most typical counter he likes to use is a step-back jab and counter, which can be devastating if opponents aren’t ready for it.

-The other subtle thing Spence does is the use of his footwork, he’s brilliant at maintaining and putting enough distance between himself and his competitor which make him difficult to hit.
+The other subtle thing Spence does is the use of his footwork, he’s brilliant at maintaining and putting enough distance between himself and his competitor which makes him difficult to hit.
 (I recommend you read my article on Andre Ward for more footwork hints and tips).

-On the inside, you can tell Spence has really worked hard at this side of him game, especially defensively where he catches shots with his glove and counters them.
-I highly recommend you watch Spence vs Porter to see some his best work catching and countering shots on the inside.
+On the inside, you can tell Spence has really worked hard at this side of his game, especially defensively where he catches shots with his glove and counters them.
+I highly recommend you watch Spence vs Porter see some of his best work catching and countering shots on the inside.
 He does get hit more than he normally would in this fight, but he has some tremendous moments!

-Errol Spence is truly one of the greatest boxer punchers of his generation and only time will tell if he fulfill his “truth” and wipe out all the other welterweights in the division.
+Errol Spence is truly one of the greatest boxer punchers of his generation and only time will tell if he fulfills his “truth” and wipes out all the other welterweights in the division.

-If you are up and coming boxer who wants to use the correct fundamentals (southpaw or orthodox).
+If you are up an coming boxer who wants to use the correct fundamentals (southpaw or orthodox).
 Spence is a perfect example for you to learn from.
 His body punching is truly tremendous and I recommend you study this as he is in my opinion, one of the best.

 Hope you enjoyed this boxing style review and make sure to let me know if there are any more boxing styles you would like me to feature in the comments below.